yarikleto/browser-ts-json-schema-generator/README.md

 // Vite can import text files as strings using `?raw`.
-// These files come from your installed `typescript` package.
+// These files come from your installed `typescript` package. import libEs5 from "typescript/lib/lib.es5.d.ts?raw";
-// Add `lib.dom.d.ts` only if you use DOM types (Window, Document, HTMLElement, ...). import libEs2022 from "typescript/lib/lib.es2022.d.ts?raw";
-import libEs5 from "typescript/lib/lib.es5.d.ts?raw";

 const config = {